What is a Hodag?

 –Excerpt from The Hodag by Lake Shore Kearney

 There are many different depictions of Hodag's in my hometown of Rhinelander, WI and when I was growing up all of these Hodag's were shown to be mean and scary.
-I decided to add a new kind of Hodag to the landscape and in 2006 I created Happy the Hodag to be a friendly Hodag.
+I decided to add a new kind of Hodag to the landscape and in 2006 I created Happy the Hodag to be a friendly Hodag for kids and adults.

 Crafted to exhibit traditional Hodag characteristics but in a more accessible style for children, Happy the Hodag stars in my first children's book Tales From The Trees which is an introduction to the Hodag legend for children.
 I published a second Happy the Hodag book in 2007, a prequel called A Monster Misunderstanding, further expanding on and diffusing the legend of this green beast for little readers and Hodag enthusiasts.

-Happy the Hodag is sharp as a tack, chill as a snow cone, and allows very little to harsh his hodag mellow.
+Happy the Hodag is as chill as a Northwoods Spring evening, as sharp as a Blue Spruce pine needle, and allows very little to harsh his hodag mellow.

 HODAG, my third Happy the Hodag book, was released in 2016 for Happy's 10th birthday and is dedicated to Hodag's everywhere.
 A departure from the linear storyline of my two previous books, Hodag is a book I had been thinking about for a long time and I finally executed in 2015 for Happy the Hodag's 10th birthday in 2016, it's a Hodag homage.

 HODAG, Color The Seasons is my fourth Happy the Hodag book and features eight new hodag depictions.
 It’s the exploration of what hodags are up to season by season in a keepsake coloring storybook.
 (2019)